DNP Program Frequently Asked Questions (FAQ)

 Most post-MSN DNP students maintain a full-time work schedule while pursuing an advanced degree.
 Students' work environments often provide an excellent setting for the DNP-related project, required for graduation.

 The DNP program offers a curriculum transformed for the iPad and rooted in the American Association of Colleges of Nursing's DNP essentials of leadership, population health, informatics, health policy, collaboration and advanced practice.
-Courses are taught by DNP-prepared, practicing faculty who advise students throughout their time in the program.
-Our faculty are well respected in clinical and education areas and many present and publish nationally and internationally.
+Courses are taught by DNP-prepared academic and clinical leaders who advise students throughout their time in the program.
+Our faculty are well respected and many present and publish nationally and internationally.
 In addition, many DNP courses are offered online, which allows for flexibility.

 MSN-prepared nurses who focus on evaluation, diagnosis and treatment of individual patients, whereas DNP-prepared nurses consider patient populations.
 In addition, the DNP prepares nurses to utilize the best evidence to improve patient outcomes for populations.